anantmehta33/DistTempNet/readme.md

 ## 📚 Citation

-If you find this tutorial or code helpful, please consider citing our paper:
+If you find this work or code helpful, please consider citing this paper:

 ```bibtex
 @article{qiu2024to,